-Temporary Curb Ramps shall be installed by the Contractor as required with payment to be made on an each (EA) used basis for the duration of the contract for temporary curb ramps actually furnished and used as required and approved by the Engineer.
+Temporary Curb Ramps shall be erected by the Contractor as required with payment to be made on an each (EA) used basis for the duration of the contract for temporary curb ramps actually furnished and used as required and approved by the Engineer.

 The number of temporary curb ramps measured as described above, shall be paid for at the contract unit price bid per each as required by the Contract.
-Price and payment shall be full compensation for design and preparation of shop drawings, furnishing, fabricating, placing, maintaining, removal and disposal of the temporary curb ramps, furnishing all labor, materials, equipment, tools and all incidentals necessary to complete the work.
+Price and payment shall be full compensation for furnishing, placing, maintaining, repositioning, preparation and cleaning the curb ramp area, removal and disposal of the temporary curb ramps and related accessories, furnishing all labor, materials, equipment, tools and all incidentals necessary to complete the work.
+Temporary Curb Ramps stolen or damaged shall be replaced at the Contractor's expense.